CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_05_Lab1_Ex1_ATP_policies.md

     When you select the hyperlink to open it, a new tab in **Edge** opens that displays the following warning message: **Opening this website might not be safe.** This message indicates that your ATP Safe Links policy is working correctly and access to the URL is blocked with ATP Safe Links.

-23. Leave the Client 2 VM open and leave Outlook open to the MOD Administrator&#39;s Inbox for later.
+23. Leave the Inprivate window open and leave Outlook open to the MOD Administrator&#39;s Inbox for later.

 ### Task 3 – Create a Safe Attachment policy and turn on ATP for SharePoint, OneDrive, and Microsoft Teams